sumanshekhar698/sumanshekhar698/README.md

 <img src="https://octodex.github.com/images/murakamicat.png" width="300" align="right">

 📍I am Suman from India, and I do backend development.
-I enjoy learning new technologies and trying strange stuff 😈.
+I enjoy learning new technologies and exploring tech.
 Some of the toys which I play with are Spring framework and Dropwizard.

 - 🔭 I’m working on Building web apps using Java tech stack.